xyproto/pixelprotocol/README.md

 For returning the state of the client:

-Comands that return an uint16:
+Commands that return an uint16:

 | cmd  | uint8 argument                                |                                                                       |
 |------|-----------------------------------------------|-----------------------------------------------------------------------|